-Any financial aid you have received that is administered by the Office of Financial Aid (i.e., scholarships, grants, and loans) will appear on your account and will be applied directly to your charges, usually during the first month of the term.
-Other aid, such as Michigan Competitive Scholarships, private scholarships, and Michigan Education Trust contracts, will also be applied directly to charges on your account and will appear on your bill.
-(If you/your parents have a Michigan Education Trust (MET) contract, notify MET that you are attending U-M so that your account will be credited with the MET funds.)
+If you receive financial aid administered by our office, such as scholarships, grants and loans, it will appear on your student account and be applied against your charges, usually during the first month of the term.
+Other aid types, such as Michigan Competitive Scholarship, private scholarships, and Michigan Education Trust contracts, will also be applied directly to account charges and will be reflected on your bill.
+If you have a Michigan Education Trust (MET) contract, notify MET that you are attending U-M so your account will be credited with MET funds.)

-- Some types of aid may only be used for certain types of charges (for example, federal aid funds cannot be used to pay for orientation charges, ITCom phone bills, lost ID fees, etc.).
-And some aid awards can only be applied to tuition.
-This may mean that you have charges remaining on your account, even if you have received a refund.
-You are responsible for making payments to your account if a balance is still owed, even after you have received a financial aid refund.
+- Some types of aid have restricted uses.
+For example, federal aid funds cannot be used to pay for orientation charges, lost ID fees, etc.).
+Some awards may only be applied to tuition.
+This may leave charges on your account and you are responsible for paying any balance due, even after receiving a financial aid refund.
 (See Terms and Conditions of Your Aid.)

 - Expenses such as books, which are included in your estimated financial aid budget, do not appear on your account statement.
-You will need to include them in your personal budget.
+You must allocate part of your aid refund to pay for these directly.

-- Work-Study funds do not appear on your account statement.
-Work-Study funds are earned by working for eligible employers and receiving paychecks.
-You may receive your first Work-Study paycheck after payment is due, so you will need to make sure you have other funds to pay your bill.
+- Work-Study funds do not appear on your account.
+You receive your Work-Study award by getting a part-time job with a qualified employer and earning a paycheck.
+You may receive your first paycheck after payment is due, so you need to be sure you budget enough to pay your bill using other sources.

-- If you have a private scholarship and the scholarship check was sent to you, see our instructions for where and how to submit it to ensure that it is applied to your account.
+- If a private scholarship check was sent to you, follow our instructions to ensure that it is applied to your account.

-- If there are funds remaining in your account as a result of payments you made (including electronic payments and budget plan payments), these funds will remain in your account as a credit (overpayment) unless you contact Student Financial Services for a credit release to receive the funds.
+- If you have a credit balance on your account because of payments you made (including electronic payments and budget plan payments), they will remain as a credit (overpayment) unless you contact Student Financial Services to release the funds.

-- You can authorize a Friend Account for your parents so that they view/print your bills too.
-Find out how.
+You may wish to authorize a Friend Account for your parents so that they can also view/print your student bills.

 (return to top of page)